 The society currently has over 40 members and is based in Hobart, Tasmania.
 Its members predominately come from South-East Tasmania, but we have members from around the state plus New South Wales, Victoria, Queensland, ACT, WA and England.

-We meet on the second Friday of every month (except December) in the Geology Dept main lecture theatre, University of Tasmania, Hobart.
+We meet on the first Friday of every month (except December) in the Geology Dept main lecture theatre, University of Tasmania, Hobart.
 Meetings start at 7.00 pm.